 Fortunately, there is an early marker of potential hypoperfusion: elevated partial pressure of carbon dioxide (pCO2) in the tissues of the gastrointestinal system.
 In combination with other hemodynamic markers, monitoring tissue pCO₂ can indicate tissue hypoperfusion and provide life-saving information.2

 ExoStat Medical has developed an easy-to-use device that measures pCO2 in oral mucosa.
-Studies have shown that oral mucosal pC02 correlates well with gastric pCO2 from tonometry.345 Unlike tonometry and blood lactate measurements, POMCO2 is simple, noninvasive, and quick to measure.
+Studies have shown that oral mucosal pC02 correlates well with gastric pCO2 from tonometry.345 Unlike microcirculation tools such as tonometry and blood lactate measurements, POMCO2 is simple, noninvasive, and quick to measure.

 In a study of 39 healthy subjects, the range of normal POMCO2 was 39-56 mmHg6 Patients with elevations above this range have been associated with poorer outcomes.7